 Project Reference: AAGL-0030a

 CDKN’s projects to support climate compatible development span from the sub-continental to the city or local level.
-As CDKN enters its fourth year, we are embarking on a range of initiatives to share learning from our programme to date.
-One of these is a major initiative to capture and synthesise lessons learned from our work at the sub-national level in developing countries.
-Reflecting our portfolio to date, the focus will be on our projects to mainstream climate adaptation and/or mitigation action into sub-national governmental policies and programmes in cities, states and provinces.
+As CDKN entered its fourth year, we embarked on a range of initiatives to share learning from our programme to date.
+One of these was a major initiative to capture and synthesise lessons learned from our work at the sub-national level in developing countries.
+Reflecting our portfolio to date, the focus was on our projects to mainstream climate adaptation and/or mitigation action into sub-national governmental policies and programmes in cities, states and provinces.

 As CDKN receives funding from the UK Department for International Development (DFID) and the Ministry of Foreign Affairs of the Netherlands, it is keen to exercise a robust system for monitoring and evaluation, including fully independent impact assessment, in order to hold CDKN’s delivery bodies accountable to donors and ultimately, to taxpayers.